DevSecOpsSamples/eks-cdk-blueprints/README.md

 ![Overview](./screenshots/diagram.png?raw=true)

 With EKS Blueprints, you can create EKS clusters that are fully bootstrapped with the operational software that is needed to deploy and operate workloads.

+You can create an EKS cluster with `eksctl`, `kops` and `CDK`, but many manual commands are required for operational software and add-on such as ClusterAutoScaler(CA), AwsLoadBalancerController, and MetricsServer.
+With EKS Blueprints, you can configure operational softwares with only `cdk deploy` at a time.

 ## Prequisets

 ```bash